… and it’s not haphazardly stored or tossed into rivers because there’s no other place to put it. The truth is, there’s not even that much of it.

 That means it has another fifteen years or so until a permanent solution needs to be ready.

-- Fortunately, the solution has already been found: in the earth itself.
+- Fortunately, the country found the solution has already been found: in the earth itself.

 In the far, far north of Canada lies the Athabasca Basin.
 It’s one of the biggest and highest-grade uranium deposits known to man.

-Most of it is UO2—uranium dioxide—which is what’s used as nuclear reactor fuel.
-The ultra-high-grade ore is protected from water by a “dome” of clay.
+Most of it is UO2—uranium dioxide—which serves as nuclear reactor fuel.
+The ultra-high-grade ore is safe from water by a “dome” of clay.

 Even though the deposit has been in permeable sandstone for more than 100,000 years… it’s gone nowhere.